Promote configurations across environments¶

 Why use IAM-CTL tool?¶

-The IAM-CTL tool is a command-line utility designed to simplify the management of configurations.
+The IAM-CTL tool is a command-line utility that can simplify the management of configurations.

 - Bulk Configuration Management: Handle large-scale configurations in your target environment effortlessly.